samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This pointed hat has the following properties.

 ***Spellcasting Focus.*** While holding the hat, you can use it as a Spellcasting Focus for your Wizard spells.
-Any spell you cast using the hat gains a special Somatic component: you must reach into the hat and “pull” the spell out of it.
+Any spell you cast using the hat gains a special Somatic component: you must reach into the hat and "pull" the spell out of it.

 ***Unknown Spell.*** While holding the hat, you can try to cast a level 1+ spell you don’t know.
 The spell must be on the Wizard spell list, it must be of a level you can cast, and it can’t have Material components costing more than 1,000 GP.
 Once you decide on the spell, you must expend a spell slot of the spell’s level.
 Then, to determine whether you cast the spell, make an Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check (DC 10 plus the spell’s level).
 On a successful check, you cast the spell using its normal casting time, and you can’t use this property again until you finish a Short or Long Rest.
 On a failed check, you fail to cast the spell and a random effect occurs instead, determined by rolling on the following table.